bolt/docs/source/templates.md

   - `{{ foo }}` is a simple output tag.
 Whatever is in the variable `foo` gets sent to the browser.
   - `{# foo #}` is a comment.
 Use it to add comments to your templates, that don't do anything. they are comparible to the HTML comments like `<!-- foo -->`, except for the fact that Twig comments don't get sent to the browser, so you can't see them using 'view source'.

-Inside these tags you can use expressions, statements, variables, functions and modifiers.
+Inside these tags you can use expressions, statements, variables, functions and filters.
 We'll give some quick examples here, but for in-depth coverage you should read the Twig manual.

   - `{{ foo }}` outputs the variable `foo`.
 Nothing more, nothing less.
   - `{{ bar(foo) }}` outputs the results of the function 'bar()'.
 In this case, 'foo' is used as an argument in the function, so the output is most likely dependant on the contents of 'foo'.
-  - `{{ foo|bar }}` Outputs the variable 'foo', but with 'bar' as a modifier.
+  - `{{ foo|bar }}` Outputs the variable 'foo', but with 'bar' as a filter.
 If 'foo' is "hello", `{{ foo|upper }}` would output "HELLO".
   - `{% if foo == "bar" %}` is a statement that tests if the variable 'foo' is equal to the value "bar".
 If so, the part that's between the opening statement and the corresponding `{% endif %}` will be rendered to the browser.